Preamble to the Code of Conduct

 Article II.
 Student Code of Conduct Authority

-- The Dean of Students shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Student Conduct Board Hearings that are not inconsistent with provisions of the Student Code of Conduct.
+- The Assistant Vice President for Student Affairs shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Administrative Hearings that are consistent with provisions of the Student Code of Conduct.

 Article III.
 Proscribed Conduct